 So, can you get a classic Bobby approval icon for your site today?
 Yes you can, if you can find one, but it wouldn't mean much.
 Instead of rummaging through the nostalgia, just contact WebAim.

 Small businesses and nonprofits CAN get financial assistance.
-There are thousands of government grant programs to help do accessible website designs.
+There are thousands of government grant programs to help do accessible and responsive website designs.
 You can also find grants online for accessibility work.